 The natural cycle of raising geese is still intact: hatching, between April and July, and slaughter in September.

-The U S A is a large producer of geese – California, Pennsylvania, and New York State produce most.
-Of course France produces a lot, as does Hungary, Poland and Israel, mostly for foie gras d’oie (fattened goose liver).
+The U S A is a large producer of geese – California, Pennsylvania, and New York State produce the most.
+Of course, France produces a lot as does Hungary, Poland and Israel, mostly for foie gras d’oie (fattened goose liver).

-For centuries goose fat has been hailed as tasty and texturally rich, French are famous for their cassoulet using goose fat, parts beans and vegetable, but most famous of all now is confit of goose or duck.
+For centuries goose fat has been hailed as tasty and texturally rich, the French are famous for their cassoulet using goose fat, parts, beans and vegetables, but most famous of all now is confit of goose or duck.